frjo/hugo-theme-zen/README.md

         npm install

-3. Run the following commands to lint your theme and projects Sass and JavaScript code.
+3. Run the following commands to lint your theme and projects CSS and JavaScript code.

         npm run lint-theme
         npm run lint-project